herrbischoff/awesome-command-line-apps/README.md

 ### Networking

 - [gping](https://github.com/orf/gping) - Ping, but with a graph.
+- [mtr](http://www.bitwizard.nl/mtr/) - Combines the functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
 - [ngrep](http://ngrep.sourceforge.net) - grep as a network packet analyzer.

 ### Presentation